Gloria's boyfriend' goes too far.

 "Don't you like it?
 You don't, do you?
 It looks stupid on me, doesn't it?"
-She looked back into the mirror, pressing her hair in by her ears.
+I looked back into the mirror, pressing my hair in by my ears.

 "No, it's great.
 I just can't believe my frumpy sister has gone all trendy that's all."
-She went across and eased Gloria's hands back down.
+She came over and eased my hands back down.
 "Let me get a proper look."
 She gave a smile.
 "Wow, you look fabulous."

-Gloria felt a huge relief and smiled back.
+I felt a huge relief and smiled back.
 "I went round Bab's house thinking of having it dyed black, but then I saw this impish, bob style in one of her fashion books and I just went for it.
-I was still going to go for black, but Bab's talked me out of it."
+I was still going to go for black, but Bab talked me out of it."

 "I should think so as well.
 It's perfect.
 Listen, if you want to hang on a little while, I'll have a bath and come into town with you."

 "I can't, Eve.
 If I don't get down there soon Simon will get bored, then he'll start drinking heavy again."

 Evelyn looked at her watch.
 "You're a right optimist, aren't you?
 He's probably already drunk by now."